-We knew that the rural water district, which had started out as Elm Creek District in Ottawa County, was growing by leaps and bounds.
-But we were surprised to discover that it had expanded into southeast Saline County and wanted to cross the east edge of The Land's quarter section to service subscribers east and south of us.
+We know that the rural water district, which had started out as Elm Greek District in Ottawa County, was growing by leaps and bounds.
+But we were surprised to discover that it had expanded into southeast Saline County and wanted to cross the east edge of 'The Land's quarter section to service subscribers east and south of us.

-There is not enough space in this $\underline{\text{Land}}$ $\underline{\text{Report}}$ to include a feature on the role of FmHA-financed rural water districts in decreasing the number of farmers, creating urban sprawl, and converting prime agricultural land to urban uses.
-Look for this story in $\underline{\text{Land Report } \# 20}$.
+There is not enough space in this Land Report to include a feature on the role of FmHA-financed rural water districts in decreasing the number of farmers, creating urban sprawl, and converting prime agricultural land to urban uses.
+Look for this story in Land Report # 20.